jberkel/sms-backup-plus/README.md

 ![Screenshot][showimap]

+If this is the case make sure that the label name is set correctly (capitalization matters!).

 ### <a name="faq-gmail-100">The app saves only 100 SMS/MMS per contact!</a>

 This seems to be a limitation of Gmail.
 After the first hundred or so SMS being